The person who hears the reproof that leads to life is at home among the wise. (Proverbs 15:31)

 Admonish One Another (Colossians 3:16)

 Admonishment - our willingness to be gently honest with people we see making hurtful choices.
 The New Testament uses terms like “encourage” or “build up” 56 times and “rebuke” or “admonish” only 7 times.
-However, we are not to use admonishment to point out the faults of others so we feel better about ourselves - this kills genuine friendship!
+However, we are not to use admonishment to point out the faults of others, so we feel better about ourselves - this kills genuine friendship!
 We are not to confront constantly or hold one another to exacting standards.
-We are to encourage one another along the journey of being transformed by God and only admonish others when it will help them walk in greater wisdom.
+We are to encourage one another along the journey of being transformed by God and only admonish others when it helps them walk in greater wisdom.
 Our past encouragement will make any admonishment easier to heed.
 Do not force admonishment on others.
 Share what you see (the facts) and trust the Holy Spirit to make it clear to them.
 Remember, we are only sharing a journey, we are not called to badger one another into righteousness or nit-pick one another’s faults (Matthew 7:3-5).
 (2)

 (1) Left click on underlined phrase to open another article in a different tab with more explanation.